top of page

 Key Eligibility Requirements for Swiss Residency Based on Lump-Sum Taxation

 To qualify for Swiss residency under the lump-sum taxation scheme, applicants must meet specific criteria.
-First and foremost, they must be non-Swiss, non-EU/EFTA nationals since EU/EFTA citizens benefit from free movement rights.
+First and foremost, they must be non-Swiss nationals.
+Although the scheme is primarily aimed at non-EU/EFTA nationals, some cantons may accept EU/EFTA applicants under the Swiss investment visa by lump-sum taxation route, subject to local policy.
 Applicants must also be either taking up Swiss residence for the first time or returning after an absence of at least ten years.

-A fundamental requirement of the scheme is the annual lump-sum tax payment, which is negotiated with the cantonal tax authorities.
-The minimum tax amount varies by canton but typically ranges from CHF 150,000 to CHF 350,000 or more, depending on individual circumstances and location.
+A fundamental requirement of the Swiss Golden Visa scheme is the annual lump-sum tax payment, which is negotiated with the cantonal tax authorities.
+The minimum tax amount varies by canton but typically ranges from CHF 250,000 to CHF 1 million or more per year, depending on the canton and the applicant’s personal circumstances.
 In wealthier cantons such as Geneva, Vaud, and Zug, tax agreements at the higher end are common.

 Applicants must establish residency in a high-value property in Switzerland and maintain their main residence there.
 This means spending at least 183 days per year in the country.
-Additionally, they must not engage in gainful employment or business activities within Switzerland, although managing foreign investments remains permitted.
+Additionally, they must not engage in gainful employment or business activities within Switzerland, although managing foreign investments and operating businesses overseas remains permitted.

-For individuals seeking Swiss residence under the lump-sum taxation scheme, the minimum net annual tax payment generally falls between CHF 150,000 and CHF 350,000 or more, depending on:
+For individuals seeking Swiss residence under the lump-sum taxation scheme, the minimum net annual tax payment generally falls between CHF 250,000 and CHF 1 million or more per year, depending on:

 In wealthier cantons such as Vaud and Geneva, tax contributions at the higher end of the range are more common.

 To maintain Swiss residency under this scheme, applicants must demonstrate that Switzerland is their primary place of residence.
-Most cantons require individuals to spend at least six months per year in the country.
+Swiss immigration law generally requires lump-sum taxation residents to physically reside in Switzerland for a minimum of 183 days per calendar year.
+This ensures that Switzerland is not only the applicant’s tax domicile but also their primary centre of personal and family life.
 Authorities will assess the applicant’s genuine intent to reside in Switzerland rather than merely using the country as a tax base.
 Factors such as property ownership, family connections, and previous long-term stays may strengthen an application.

 Applying for a Swiss residence permit through lump-sum taxation involves several steps.